Albany, New York: Parks and recreation

 Albany has more than 60 public parks and recreation areas.
 Washington Park was organized as the Middle Public Square in 1806.
 Its current location has been public property since the Dongan Charter of 1686 gave the city title to all property not privately owned.
 Washington Park was designed by John Bogart and John Cuyler in 1870, and opened for public use the following year.
 The original lake house, designed by Frederick W. Brown, was added in 1876.
 The park had previously been used as a cemetery; its graves were moved to Albany Rural Cemetery.
 Washington Park is a popular place to exercise and play sports; skate during the winter; people-watch during Tulip Fest; and attend plays at the amphitheater during the summer.

-Other parks in Albany include Lincoln Park, Buckingham Park, the Corning Preserve, and the Pine Bush.
+Other parks in Albany include Lincoln Park, Buckingham Park, the Corning Preserve, the Albany Skyway and the Pine Bush.
 Lincoln Park, southwest of the Empire State Plaza, was organized in 1886 and was originally known as Beaver Park.
 Today, the park has a pool that is open during the summer months.
 Buckingham Lake Park is between Manning Boulevard and Route 85 in the Buckingham Pond neighborhood; it contains a pond with fountains, a footpath, a playground, and picnic tables.
 The Albany Riverfront Park at the Corning Preserve has an 800-seat amphitheatre that hosts events in non-winter months, most notably the Alive at 5 summer concert series.
 The Preserve's visitors center details the ecology of the Hudson River and the local environment.
 The park has a bike trail and boat launch and was effectively separated from downtown by Interstate 787 until the opening of the Hudson River Way in 2002.

 Other public parks include Westland Hill Park, Hoffman Park, Beverwyck Park, and Liberty Park, today a small circular grassy patch in downtown on Hudson Avenue, which is Albany's oldest park.
 Ridgefield Park is home to the clay courts of the Albany Tennis Club, one of the oldest tennis clubs in the United States.
 The municipal golf course, New Course at Albany, was constructed in 1929 as the Albany Municipal Golf Course, later renamed the Capital Hills at Albany, and remodeled in 1991.